 Heading to Turkey?
-We share this one day in Istanbul itinerary, so you can see the major sights in just 24 hours.
+We share this one-day in Istanbul itinerary, so you can see the major sights in just 24 hours.

 Why visit Istanbul?

-From the Roman hippodrome to Egyptian Obelisk as well as Ottoman Minarets and the old diocese, it’s full of contrasting cultures.
+From the Roman hippodrome to the Egyptian Obelisk as well as Ottoman Minarets and the old diocese, it’s full of contrasting cultures.
 Further, the attractions are so numerous that completing a full visit to all Istanbul attractions is an impossible mission without a plan made in advance.

 With a well-thought trip itinerary, you have a chance to visit the most exciting places in just a day.
 Below, we present a guide on how to explore Istanbul in only one day.